-• Choosing a baseline year of data.
-The model allows you to base your spending projections on outturns data from 2019-20 or 2020-21,or budget data from 2021-22 or 2022-23.
+Choosing a baseline year of data.
+The model allows you to base your spending projections on outturns data from 2019-20, 2020-21 or 2021-22, or budget data from 2022-23 or 2023-24.

-If you select to project forward from the budgets that councils submitted in their RA forms for 2021-22 or 2022-23, you must project forward net expenditure.
+If you select to project forward from the budgets that councils submitted in their RA forms for 2022-23 or 2023-24, you must project forward net expenditure.

-If you select to project forward from outturns data for 2019-20 or 2020-21, you also have the option (on the 'Service-specific assumptions' tab) of choosing to project forward different elements of gross expenditure separately: employee costs, running costs, and income from sales, fees and charges.
+If you select to project forward from outturns data, you also have the option (on the 'Service-specific assumptions' tab) of choosing to project forward different elements of gross expenditure separately: employee costs, running costs, and income from sales, fees and charges.
 If you provide your own baseline data for later years, you can also project forwards different elements separately.